 This video introduces the important idea of clauses.
 So, first of all, big idea number one, every clause must have a subject and a full verb.
 See, a clause is like a sentence in miniature.
 And there may be many of these clauses inside a full complex sentence.
 The reason I emphasize, full verb, is to make the point that it's not enough to have a verb form, such as a participle or definitive.
-Show Transcript
+Read full transcript

 That's not enough for a clause.
 A clause demands a full bona fide verb.
 These are distinctions we'll explore a little more in the series of videos on verb form.
 Big idea number two, there are two kinds of clauses, independent clauses and dependent clauses.